Legal status of same-sex marriage: Taiwan

+Thailand

+Same-sex marriage has been legal in Thailand since 23 January 2025.
+Thailand became the first Southeast Asian country, and the second Asian country after Taiwan to legalise same-sex marriage and adoption.

 Europe

-Same-sex civil marriages are legally recognized nationwide in Austria, Belgium, Denmark, Finland, France, Germany, Iceland, Ireland, Luxembourg, Malta, the Netherlands, Norway, Portugal, Slovenia, Spain, Sweden, Switzerland, the United Kingdom.
+Same-sex civil marriages are legally recognized nationwide in Andorra, Austria, Belgium, Denmark, Estonia, Finland, France, Germany, Greece, Iceland, Ireland, Liechtenstein, Luxembourg, Malta, the Netherlands, Norway, Portugal, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.
 In a number of other European countries, same-sex civil unions give similar or identical rights to marriage.

 A poll conducted by EOS Gallup Europe in 2003 found that 57% of the population in the then 15-member European Union supported same-sex marriage.
 Support among the member states who joined in 2004 was around 28%, meaning that 53% of citizens in the 28-member EU supported legalizing same-sex marriage.

 Albania

 Albania's government announced its intention to propose a bill allowing same-sex marriage in 2009.
 However, no bill has been presented as of 2023.

 Austria

 Austria began performing same-sex marriages and different-sex registered partnerships on 1 January 2019, after the Constitutional Court deemed that the existing laws treated same-sex couples and different-sex couples differently, and were therefore discriminatory.